 Plenty of Fish (PoF) is one of the oldest dating services around — and one of the most popular.
 It can take a while to get your profile set up, with a lengthy chemistry test that asks you all about your likes, dislikes, and what you want from a relationship, but it’s well worth your time, as this means you’ll be matched with like-minded individuals.
 Features like Spark let you quote parts of your match’s profile, making it easier to strike up a conversation, and the app is completely free, so you can browse matches and send and receive unlimited messages.
 To take part in video chats or access premium features, you’ll need to upgrade to a paid membership, which costs $39 for three months, $60 for a six-month subscription, or $90 per year.

 We’ve already covered Hinge fairly comprehensively in our pick of the best dating apps, but if you’re wondering whether it’s worth your time for dating during the coronavirus pandemic, you’ll be interested to know about the app’s newest features.
-The Date from Home feature has been recently added to encourage video chats within the app.
+The Date from Home feature was added earlier this year to encourage video chats within the app.
 The only catch?
 You’ll need to have each sent each other a message before initiating a video chat — this doesn’t include liking somebody’s profile or prompts.
 Once you’re chatting, you can move to a video call by clicking the Video Camera icon in the top right of your chat.
 Make sure you ask your match if they’re up for it first, though.